Major events play a vital role in Scottish tourism by attracting people to Scotland and enhancing the country's international profile.

 We are also responsible for planning and delivering a portfolio of major international events, as well as ensuring a strategic approach to bidding for these events – whether leading or supporting the bid.

-Major events we have secured include:
+Major events secured in the past

 - Solheim Cup